CRUDE IN SIGHT

 After weighing all the bullish and bearish influences on crude, our latest Bulls & Bears report concludes:

-• MILDLY BEARISH sentiment for the near-term (second-half March)
+• NEUTRAL sentiment for the near-term

-• NEUTRAL sentiment for April
+• MODERATELY BULLISH sentiment for second-half May

 ARCHIVES